-Mr Wykes is Chief Executive Officer, Jackpotjoy Operations Ltd. Mr Wykes was Chief Executive Officer at Gala Leisure (2015-16) and Managing Director at Gala Coral Group (2010-15), where he oversaw the execution of a successful strategic turnaround plan of its bingo division culminating in a management buyout.
-He also served as Managing Director of Rank Group for four years (2005-09).
+Mr Wykes is Chief Executive Officer, Jackpotjoy Operations Ltd. Mr Wykes was Chief Executive Officer at Gala Leisure (2015 to 2016) and Managing Director at Gala Coral Group (2010 to 2015), where he oversaw the execution of a successful strategic turnaround plan of its bingo division culminating in a management buyout.
+He also served as Managing Director of Rank Group for four years (2005 to 2009).
 Mr Wykes graduated from Nottingham Trent University in 1994 with a BA in Business Studies.